HelixDesignSystem/helix-react/README.md

 ## The problem

-You want to utilize the Helix UI webcomponents for your React application.
-As a part of this goal, you have to write and maintain React components that wrap the webcomponents with required boilerplate.
-You might want to use a tool like [Storybook](https://storybook.js.org/) to see what these wrappers look like.
+You ❤️[Helix UI webcomponents library](https://helixdesignsystem.github.io/helix-ui/) and want to use it in your React application.
+You then realized React support for webcomponents is [underwelming](https://custom-elements-everywhere.com/) and requires you to write React compatibility wrappers for each web component that uses events.

 ## This solution